Tocklai – the pioneer institute on tea research

 How Tocklai is managing its fund

 Tocklai gets part of its fund from the subscription from the tea companies.
-The Ministry of Commerce fulfills its balance fund need of TTRI.
+The Ministry of Commerce fulfils its balance fund need of TTRI.
 The Tea Board disburses this fund in the form of grant-in-aid.

 As the name indicates, research is the most important core activity of TTRI.
 Tocklai has covered almost all aspects of tea cultivation and processing within the scope of its research activities.
 The tea output statistics in the region indicates the success of Tocklai’s research initiatives.
-The total tea production in the Assam region has almost tripled within a half century which is nothing less than spectacular.
+The total tea production in the Assam region has almost tripled within a half-century which is nothing less than spectacular.
 And Assam’s tea industry is indebted to Tocklai for this stellar performance.

 1. Agronomy –

 With extensive experimentation and tests, TTRI has developed a standardized procedure for pre-planting operations.
 This is accompanied by a guideline for optimum plant population per unit area of plantation.
 It has pioneered studies on mechanized pruning and harvesting successfully.

 Started in 1980, extensive research activities are going on in the biotechnological field in TTRI.
 Some of these researches are somatic embryogenesis, micropropagation, protoplast culture, and so on.
 Tea experts in TTRI have successfully used DNA fingerprinting techniques to develop different types of molecular markers.
 They have applied this process to characterize large germplasm collections.